Definition

 4. right of objection: Users have the right to object to the processing of their data in accordance with Art.
 21 DSGVO.
 This must be particularly observed when data is processed for marketing purposes.

-Illustration: If someone keeps sending you ads even though you've said several times that you don't want them, that would be annoying, wouldn't it?
-The same goes for data processing - users should have the right to say "no".
+Illustration: If someone keeps sending you advertising even though you have said several times that you don't want it, that would be annoying, wouldn't it?
+The same applies to data processing - users should have the right to say "no".

 In summary, when using third partyCookies be particularly careful with regard to the GDPR.
 It is important to obtain the necessary consent, ensure transparency, process only the necessary data and give users the opportunity to object.
 In case of uncertainty, I recommend contacting a data protection officer or legal expert to ensure that all requirements are met.